garyzhubc/STAT406-2017/README.md

 1. Lecture 1

 	By the end of the lecture, students are expected to be able to:
-	- Distinguish between supervised and unsupervised learning problems
+	- Distinguish between
-	- Explain the different objectives and achievable goals in each case
+	- Explain the different
-	- Describe the K-means and K-medoids algorithms and explain their differences
+	- Describe the algorithms and explain their differences
-	- Explain why these algorithms may have initialization problems.
+	- Explain why these algorithms

 3. Lecture 2